sealerio/sealer/applications/loki-stack-fluentbit/README.md

 ## Introduction of components

 Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by [Prometheus](https://prometheus.io/).
-It is designed to be very cost effective and easy to operate.
+It is designed to be very cost-effective and easy to operate.
 It does not index the contents of the logs, but rather a set of labels for each log stream.

-Fluent Bit is a fast Log Processor and Forwarder for Linux, Windows, Embedded Linux, MacOS and BSD family operating systems.
+Fluent Bit is a fast Log Processor and Forwarder for Linux, Windows, Embedded Linux, macOS and BSD family operating systems.
 It's part of the Graduated Fluentd Ecosystem and a CNCF sub-project.

 This image base on  longhorn:latest, flunent-bit can collect logs and longhorn provide storage to save logs in persistent volume.